Daniel Cornejo

 The indispensable quality is adaptability driven by continuous learning.

-In an industry that changes daily, the value of a leader is no longer to have all the answers, but the humility and agility to constantly unlearn and learn.
+In an industry that changes daily, the value of a leader is no longer having all the answers, but having the humility and agility to constantly unlearn and learn.

 How do you gain credibility when you represent a global brand like Google, but work with very different local realities?

-The global brand opens the door, but credibility is earned by developing empathy, trust, and long-term relationships.
+The global brand opens the door for you, but credibility is earned by developing empathy, trust, and long-term relationships.

-The secret lies in translating world-class technology and solutions into the specific pain points of the local business.
-This involves sitting down with the client, understanding their actual market and economic limitations, and co-creating strategies that make sense in their context.
+The secret lies in translating world-class technology and solutions to the specific pain points of the local business.
+This means sitting down with the client, understanding their real market and economic limitations, and co-creating strategies that make sense in their context.

-In short: the Google badge provides the backing of the brand, but it is your ability to understand and respect the client's reality that truly builds long-term trust.
+In summary: the Google badge provides the backing of the brand, but it is your ability to understand and respect the client's reality that truly builds long-term trust.

-What do you consider was the most valuable contribution of UPB to your education and your way of leading in the professional world?
+What do you consider to be the most valuable contribution of UPB to your training and your way of leading in the professional world?

-Without a doubt, I believe that the greatest contribution of UPB was providing me with the foundations of systems thinking and structured problem-solving.
+Without a doubt, I believe that UPB's greatest contribution was providing me with the foundations of systems thinking and structured problem solving.

-Throughout more than 20 years of my career, and my time at leading technology companies, I have seen the entire ecosystem transform multiple times.
-However, that analytical ability the university helped me forge is precisely what has allowed me to adapt to constant change and perform my roles successfully
+Throughout a career of more than 20 years, and during my time at leading technology companies, I have seen the entire ecosystem transform on multiple occasions.
+However, that analytical capability that the university helped me forge is precisely what has allowed me to adapt to constant change and perform my duties successfully.

 INSIGHTS:

-A book or movie that left a mark on you: More than a single book, I like to learn and read biographies of visionaries who transformed the world in different eras; the last three I read are those of Steve Jobs, Elon Musk, and Albert Einstein.
-From them, I like to learn about curiosity, resilience, and the audacity to challenge the status quo.
+A book or movie that has marked you: More than a single book, I like to learn and read biographies of visionaries who transformed the world in different eras, the last three I read being those of Steve Jobs, Elon Musk, and Albert Einstein.
+From them I like to learn about curiosity, resilience, and the audacity to challenge the status quo.
 Seeing how they managed pressure and turned abstract ideas into realities inspires me to develop my work.

 A person you deeply admire: I deeply admire my parents, Gastón Cornejo and Teresa Reyes.
-Beyond their unconditional love that they gave me in life, they have been my greatest examples of personal growth, determination, perseverance, and resilience.
+Beyond their unconditional love that they gave me in life, they have been my greatest examples of self-improvement, determination, perseverance, and resilience.
 From them I inherited the fundamental values that define me today: empathy, the discipline of continuous self-improvement, and a deep love for family and work.
-Their example is the foundation of how I face challenges and how I lead in my day-to-day life
+Their example is the foundation of how I face challenges and how I lead in my day-to-day life.

-A phrase or principle that guides your life: The principle that guides my way of working and making decisions is summarized in that the real value lies not in the transaction or sale, but in the relationship.
+A phrase or principle that guides your life: The principle that guides my way of working and making decisions is summarized in that the real value is not in the transaction or sale, but in the relationship.
 In all these years of my career, I have learned that sustained success is not based on closing a specific deal, but on building long-term relationships.
-To achieve this, the most important pillar is respect for the client and for the person.
-In every decision I make, I always seek to build
+To achieve this, the most important pillar is respect for the customer and the person.
+In every decision I make, I always seek to build "win-win" agreements; because when you genuinely focus on your customer being successful, trust is consolidated and the business lasts over time.